-Assembly and Adjustment of Flexible Shaft, Sheath & Handpiece
+Assembly and Adjustment of Flexible Shaft, Sheath, and Handpiece

 Proper assembly and adjustment of the flexible shaft and sheath are critical for the correct operation of your Foredom power tool.
+The exposed tip (handpiece end) of the flexible shaft (with handpiece removed) must extend 3/4" beyond the sheath.

-Important Note: The shaft and sheath should be checked and adjusted if necessary even if you received them assembled and attached to the motor!
+Important Note: The shaft and sheath should be checked and adjusted (if necessary) even if you received them assembled and attached to the motor!

-Please follow the directions below to assemble and adjust the shaft and sheath and attach the handpiece.
+Please follow the directions below to assemble and adjust the shaft and sheath.